Matskuu/metsi/README.md

 Access to this module is restricted to Natural Resources Institute Finland by special admission.
 Installing this will not work without access to the related GitHub repositories.

+There's two ways to use Motti growth models: the pure Python [`pymotti`](https://github.com/menu-hanke/pymotti) implementation, and the [fhk](https://github.com/menu-hanke/fhk)-based Lua implementation.
+They *should* give the same results for big tree natural processes.
+The difference is that the fhk implementation is much faster but also less complete for now.

+To use the Python or FHK version of Motti, install `pymotti`:

 ```
 pip install -r requirements-motti.txt
 ```

 The corresponding growth operation is `grow_motti`.

+You can also use the `grow_fhk` operation with `package: pymotti_graph`.

 **NOTE**: For either model, the input data must contain precomputed weather data (temperature sums, sea/lake indices).
 In practice this means that you must enable the `compute_location_metadata` preprocessing operation **even if you're